 If you have any wires that you need to run, such as for a heating pad or rock, there are closable cable inlets that lock around the cables so your dragons can’t escape.
 At the bottom of the Styrofoam background, there are two slits to run small wires for thermometers and other devices.
 However, they’re the perfect size and place for your feeder insects to crawl into in their attempt to escape!

 5. REPTI ZOO Reptile Glass Terrarium

-At roughly 50 gallons, the REPTI ZOO RK0119 Reptile Glass Terrarium is just big enough to provide the space needed for an adult bearded dragon.
-If your dragon is on the larger size, then this cage may actually be too small for your needs.
+At roughly 50 gallons, the REPTI ZOO Reptile Glass Terrarium is just big enough to provide the space needed for an adult bearded dragon.
+But if your dragon is on the larger size, then this cage may actually be too small for your needs.

 The front has two separately opening doors that allow for ample and easy entry for feeding and spot cleans.
 Like most similar terrariums, the screen top is completely removable to allow total access when it’s time for a full cleaning.

 If you use a substrate heater, the bottom frame is raised for an easy fit.
 To allow the clean running of wires, closable inlets lock the wires down and keep your pet inside.
 However, they’re not the most secure, and it’s possible for a strong dragon to make its way out through one if it’s not locked completely.
 Be sure to check that they’re closed all the way.

 Though it does have some nice features, we’d recommend choosing the tank from Carolina Custom Cages in our top spot instead.
 It’s priced just about the same for more room and a better design overall.

 6. Hagen Exo Terra All Glass Terrarium